UP | HOME

 LTL formulas can also be classified into related classes which we shall call syntactic-safety, syntactic-guarantee, etc. See tl.pdf for the grammar of each syntactic class.
 Any LTL-definable property of class C can be defined by an LTL formulas in class syntactic-C, but an LTL formula can describe a property of class C even if that formula is not in class syntactic-C (we just know that some equivalent formula is in class syntactic-C).

-ltlfilt has options like --syntactic-guarantee, --syntactic-persistence, etc. to match formulas from this classes.
+ltlfilt has options like --syntactic-guarantee, --syntactic-persistence, etc. to match formulas from these classes.

 randltl -n-1 a b |